Office of the Dean of the Conservatory

 Large Ensembles

-Oberlin Conservatory new and returning students have several large vocal and instrumental ensembles they can rehearse and perform with based on an audition and subsequent placement.
+Oberlin Conservatory new and returning students have several large vocal and instrumental ensembles with which they can rehearse and perform, and earn credit.
+Many require auditions and faculty consent for placement in an ensemble.
+Some ensembles only require a student to register.

-Completion of music theory and aural skills is not a requirement of arts and sciences or conservatory students prior to audition/registration for a large or small ensemble.
+Completion of music theory and aural skills is not a requirement of Conservatory or College of Arts and Sciences students prior to audition and/or registration for a large or small ensemble.

 Returning Strings students audition each fall, usually during the first week of classes.